The Ombudsman’s office’s enquiry service is accessible to those with hearing impairments through a national relay service.

 The Ombudsman welcomes feedback on the Ombudsman DAIP, particularly from those who have accessed or are likely to access information and services from the organisation.
 Comments will inform the ongoing management of the plan and the development of revised plans over time.

-Comments on the DAIP may be provided in writing via communications@ombudsman.wa.gov.au or to the Communications Manager, PO Box Z5386 St Georges Terrace PERTH WA 6831.
+To provide comments and feedback on the DAIP, please email communications@ombudsman.wa.gov.au or write to us at PO Box Z5386 St Georges Terrace PERTH WA 6831.

-The office's complaint handling officers are trained in cultural awareness and cross-cultural communications, however we may also engage the assistance of representatives and interpreter/translation services to assist Aboriginal complainants if required.
+Complaint handling officers are trained in cultural awareness and cross-cultural communications.
+We can also engage representatives and interpreter / translation services to assist Aboriginal complainants.

 We accept complaints from representatives and translation services on behalf of non-English speaking and Aboriginal complainants.